 - 1 1/2 cups organic dried fruit I used sultanas/raisins and cranberries

 - 4 eggs lightly whisked (vegan option below)

 - 1/2 cup coconut oil

-- Pre-heat your oven to 180 degrees Celsius (350 degrees Fahrenheit) and line 12 muffins tins with 12 large muffin cases if using a metal muffin pan.
+- Pre-heat.
+Pre-heat your oven to 180 degrees Celsius (350 degrees Fahrenheit) and line 12 muffins tins with 12 large muffin cases if using a metal muffin pan.

-- Combine the almond meal, coconut flour, baking soda and the dried spices to a large bowl.
+- Dry mixture.
+Combine the almond flour, coconut flour, baking soda and dried spices to a large bowl.
 Next, add the coconut sugar and dried fruit and mix well to combine.

-- Combine the whisked eggs, almond milk, coconut oil and cinnamon bark/cassia essential oil (if using the essential oil instead of the cinnamon spice) to another bowl.
+- Wet mixture.
+Combine the whisked eggs, almond milk, coconut oil and cinnamon spice to another bowl.
 Then pour the wet mixture into the large mixing bowl and stir until well combined.

-- Divide the mixture evenly into the muffin cases (or into the silicone muffin pan if using) and smooth the tops with the back of a dessert spoon.
+- Spoon into muffin pan.
+Divide the mixture evenly into the muffin cases (or into the silicone muffin pan if using) and smooth the tops with the back of a dessert spoon.

-- To make the crosses, add the egg whites and the coconut flour to a small bowl and mix until it forms a paste.
-Then, using two teaspoons or a piping bag, place a cross on the top of each bun.
+- Make the crosses.
+Add the egg whites and the coconut flour to a small bowl and mix until it forms a paste.
+Then, using two teaspoons or a piping bag, place a cross on the top of each bun. (vegan option below)

 - To serve.
 If you baked in a metal muffin pan, then you can either serve in the muffin cases or you can remove the muffin cases, so they resemble more like a hot cross bun.